nakulmitra/database-postgresql/notes/resetting-sequence.md

 * `Manual Inserts:` Rows are added with specific IDs instead of relying on the sequence.
 * `Data Imports:` Data is restored from a backup or imported manually without adjusting the sequence.
 * `Row Deletions:` Rows are deleted, creating gaps in the sequence.
-* `Sequence Misalignment:` The sequence’s current value does not match the table’s data.
+* `Sequence Misalignment:` The sequence's current value does not match the table's data.

 ## Best Practices
 * `Avoid Manual Inserts:` Always let PostgreSQL manage auto-incrementing columns using sequences.